Music in Stillwater

 The Stillwater schools have a long history of musical excellence.
 Band, Orchestra and Choir programs established by George Regis, Dennis Brown and Jim Hainlen continue to thrive and flourish.

 The Stillwater Band Program is one of the oldest and most successful band programs in the upper Midwestern United States.
-The Stillwater Bands have a strong tradition of outstanding concert and jazz ensembles, which stretch back over half a century.
+The Stillwater Bands have a strong tradition of outstanding concert and jazz ensembles, which stretch back over ninety years.
 The ensembles in this program have traveled and performed throughout the United States, winning numerous awards.
 Currently, the Stillwater Concert Wind Symphony is in its sixtieth fifth straight year of superior ratings at state contest.
 Guest artists have included such artists as Butch Miles, Eric Marienthal, Bob McChesney, Wayne Bergeron, guest ensemblesUWEC Jazz Ensemble I, UWEC Wind Symphony, the Luther College Jazz Orchestra, St. Olaf Jazz Ensemble, Concordia Concert Band, Encore Wind Ensemble and the United States Jazz Ambassadors.

 The Stillwater Schools